git-hub-user7/ec2-dynamic-website/README.md

 A simple web server hosted on AWS EC2 using Apache.

 **Note**:
 Maintaining a live, secure (HTTPS-enabled) web server typically incurs additional costs, such as using an Elastic IP, idle ip running costs, purchasing a domain, and configuring DNS management with Route 53.
-Therefore, a live link cannot be provided, but the screenshots of the same are uploaded here for reference.
+Therefore, a live link is not provided, but the screenshots of the same are uploaded here for reference.

 ## 🌟 Features
 - **EC2 Instance**: t2.micro (Free Tier).
-- **Elastic IP**: Providing stable live link to the web server.
 - **Apache Web Server**: Hosting a static HTML page.
 - **Security**: Restricted SSH access to the IP.

 ## 📸 Screenshots
 ### 1. EC2 Instance in AWS Console